Machi (film): Production

 Newcomer Shubha Poonja was signed to play the female lead, making her acting debut in Tamil cinema.
 Pasupathy, who came to limelight playing a negative character in Kamal Haasan's Virumaandi, signed to play the antagonist role.
 The rest of the cast includes Sulakshana, Anjali Devi and Bhanu Chander.
 The entire cast was provided formal training for 45 days rehearsing nearly all the scenes with full dialogue and costumes.
 For the first time, this method is being tried in Tamil cinema.
 The film was entirely shot in Coimbatore.

 Soundtrack

-The film score and the soundtrack were composed by A. R. Reihana.
-The soundtrack, released in 2004, features 7 tracks with lyrics written by Kalaikumar, Kabilan and Annamalai.
-The soundtrack received below average reviews upon release.
+The music was composed by A. R. Reihana, with lyrics written by Kalaikumar, Kabilan and Annamalai.
 Malathi Rangarajan of The Hindu stated, "A. R. Rehana's music in Machi is only an aural intrusion".
-Another critic said, "None of the songs make a mark".
-Indiaglitz wrote, "if she prefers to have a style of her own in composing music rather than reflecting Rahman's, her success is assured".